Mississippi Seafood Industry

 Income, value-added, and output impacts are expressed in dollars for the year specified by the user.
 Output or sales is the gross sales by businesses within the economic region affected by an activity.
 Labor income includes personal income such as wages and salaries and proprietors’ income or income from self-employment.
 Employment impacts are expressed in terms of a mix of both full-time and part-time jobs.

 Sales and Employment Contributions

-The economic contribution of the entire Mississippi seafood industry since 2006 are shown in the figure below.
+The economic contributions of the entire Mississippi seafood industry since 2006 are shown in the figure below.
 Observe the significant decline in the levels of impacts resulting from Hurricane Katrina in 2005 and the Deepwater Horizon oil spill in 2010.
-The entire Mississippi seafood industry generated an average of 279 million dollars per year in total economic contribution during the past decade.
-This amount represents about 0.21 percent of the overall economic contribution of the seafood industry in the entire U.S. An average of 6,400 jobs were created in Mississippi by the whole seafood industry in the same period, adding 0.54 percent to the total U.S. seafood industry.
+The entire Mississippi seafood industry generated an average of 276 million dollars per year in total economic contribution since 2011.
+This amount represents about 0.19 percent of the overall economic contribution of the seafood industry in the entire U.S. An average of 6,350 jobs were created in Mississippi by the whole seafood industry in the same period, adding 0.51 percent to the total U.S. seafood industry.

 Sectoral Economic Contributions of Seafood Industry

 Links to the Economic Contributions in the U.S., Alabama, and Mississippi